Rainy Day Activities for 1 Year Olds

 - Children’s museum.
 I prefer museums geared specifically for kids because they encourage hands-on play.
 That way, you don’t have to remind your child not to touch anything.
 Or make sure the museum has a kids’ area so yours can spend the majority of his time there.

 - Errands.
-He’ll still enjoy errands, from grocery shopping to visiting the post office, especially if he’s fine with a simple change in scenery.
+He just might enjoy running errands, from grocery shopping to visiting the post office, especially if he’s fine with a simple change in scenery.

 - Library.
 Libraries are some of my favorite places to go on a rainy day.
 Besides reading books and playing with toys in the children’s area, many libraries offer events like story time and puppet shows.